 What is an SR-22?

-The SR-22 is a type of "financial responsibility filing" that proves you have car insurance.
+The SR-22 is a form that proves you have car insurance.
 In some states it's called an FR-44.
 A state might require an SR-22 for drivers who have certain problems on their driving records, such as a DUI or driving without insurance.
 Your insurance company will have to file the form before you can legally drive again.

 Here are important things to know about an SR-22: